openshift-online/ocm-csv-parser/README.md

 You can also specify the output directory / filename using `--output / -o`.
 Example: `ocm-csv-parser parse machinetypes --output ~/Documents/my_file.configmap.yaml`

+### Update to usage

+If you would like, you can now specify the `--app-interface` flag with the *root directory* of your local app-interface.
+Doing so will automatically update the configmap within app-interface itself to save time.

+Example usage:

+`ocm-csv-parser parse regions --file ~/Downloads/new-configmap.csv --app-interface ../app-interface/`

+**You can now parse regions**

 ## Testing
 Go into the `pkg` directory (`cd pkg`) and run `ginkgo` to run unit tests

+## Supported cloud resources

+* Cloud Regions
+* Machine/Instance Types